 - the total amount of work you completed at all international institutions combined is less than the equivalent of one year of undergraduate study in the United States, its territories/associated states, or Canada, or

 - your work was completed through an overseas study program that was clearly sponsored by a U.S., U.S. territory/associated state, or Canadian school.
 In this case, the transcript must be sent by the sponsoring school.

 People’s Republic of China

-- Official institution-issued transcripts for all programs, in both Chinese and English, plus university-certified copies of the official graduation and degree certificates in Chinese with photo and university-certified copies of the official graduation and degree certificates in English without photo for all completed programs.
+- Official institution-issued transcripts for all programs, in both Chinese and English, plus university-certified copies of the official graduation and degree certificates in Chinese with photo and university-certified copies of the official graduation and degree certificates in English with or without photo for all completed programs.